top of page

 Elevation: 1350m/4430feet

-Day 14 (Sept 24th, 2024): Ulaanbaatar, Mongolia
+Day 14 (Sept 23rd, 2025): Ulaanbaatar, Mongolia

 NOTE:

-Accommodation: There are no Ger or Tourist Camps along this trail.
+ACCOMMODATION: There are no Ger or Tourist Camps along this trail.
 In each destination we will set up our own camp with simple Gers in open wilderness.
 The Gers, each sleeping two clients or a family of three with simple beds will be set up by the local nomads at the appointed destination prior to our arrival.
-We will have a stove in
+We will have a stove in each Ger and a dedicated staff to stoke the fire every three hours during the night.
+Kazakh Gers are bigger and taller than the Mongolian Ger.
+Ger means Mongolian nomad tent.

-Toilet: We will have a mobile toilet with toilet seat at each of our campsites that our crew will set up.
+SHOWER: We will have one dedicated shower tent set up in each destination during the entire trip.
+TOILET: We will have a mobile toilet with toilet seat at each of our campsites that our crew will set up.

-Electricity/Charging: We bring a portable generator so that we have electricity at our camps and most importantly have access to charge your camera batteries and other gadgets.
+ELECTRICITY/CHARGING: We bring a portable generator so that we have electricity at our camps and most importantly have access to charge your camera batteries and other gadgets.

-Food: We will have a dedicated dining Ger in each destination.
+FOOD: We will have a dedicated dining Ger in each destination.
 We serve a big western style breakfast every morning.
 We prepare pack lunches during our travels and daytime expedition.
 Dinner is a three course: soup, main course and dessert.
 Catering available for Vegetarians.

-Weather & Packing List: See details on weather and packing list.
+WEATHER & PACKING LIST: See details on weather and packing list.

-TOUR COST: $4915USD tour cost + $580USD RT Domestic airfare = $5495USD PAX
+$5410USD tour cost + $580USD RT Domestic airfare = $5990USD PAX

-Single accommodation during trip: 1050USD
+Single accommodation during trip : $1050USD

 GENERAL INFORMATION ABOUT THE TOUR:

-Mongolia remains one of the last great adventure destinations in Asia.
-Located between China and Russia, it isthree times the size of France, yet with a population of only 3.2 million, is one of the most sparsely inhabited countries in the world.
-It is also one of the highest countries in the world with an average elevation of 1580 metres/5183 feet - the highest peak, Tavanbogd Uul, at 4374 metres/14,350feet , has a magnificent glacier that
+destinations in Asia.
+Located between China and Russia, it is three times the size of France, yet with a population of only 3.2 million, is one of the most sparsely inhabited countries in the world.
+It is also one of the highest countries in the world with an average elevation of 1580 metres/5183 feet - the highest peak, Tavanbogd Uul, at 4374 metres/14,350feet , has a magnificent glacier that towers over Mongolia, Russia and China.
+Between the peaks lay austere deserts, but elsewhere Mongolia has numerous saltwater and freshwater lakes, the largest of which is Lake Hovsgol.
+The Mongolian climate is extreme with long sub-arctic winters.
+But, with over 260 sunny days a year, it is also known as the 'Land of the Blue Sky'.

 Mongolia is a remote country with unpredictable weather and an underdeveloped infrastructure.
 It is therefore most important that you come prepared.
-If you are coming between late September until June, expect some extremely cold weather and snow storm or windy days.
-The average winter weather temperature would be minus 20 Celsius/68 Fahrenheit degrees and at nights it could drop down till -35 Celsius/-31 Fahrenheit.
+If you are coming between late September until June, expect some extremely cold

 We use Mongolian nomad tent gers/yurts on this tour with stoves and simple beds in it.
-We keep the fire onevery 3 hours during the night to keep you warm and provide good quality sleeping bags with extra thick blankets.
-Note about our sleeping bags, https://www.amazon.com/Browning-Camping-Kenai-Degree-
+We keep the fire on every 3 hours during the night to keep you warm and provide good quality sleeping bags with extra thick blankets.
+Note about our sleeping bags, https://www.amazon.com/Browning-Camping-Kenai-DegreeSleeping/dp/B0036U1TOW Browning brand – 20C/-4F plus we would prepare mattress and a thick blanket on the slumberjack cot. - https://www.amazon.com/Slumberjack- 56880016-Adult-Tough-Cot/dp/B014VWIES2 .
+However, if you have a good quality warm sleeping bag you should consider bringing it.

 Our crew will set up gers at each of the destinations.
 You’ll be sharing gers with some other members of this tour each night.
 Long drop style toilet with toilet seats are set up at each of our camps.